zacanger/niddesa/text/generated-translations/mahaniddesa/08-chinese-google.md

      Because of that, the Lord said:
-     "You are coming again in meditation, you only see evil with your heart, When you meet the Washer, you will definitely not be able to move forward. " The eighth explanation of Bosol Sutra [completed].
+     "You are coming again in meditation, you only see evil with your heart, When you meet the Washer, you will definitely not be able to move forward. " The eighth explanation of Bosol Sutta [completed].

 Summary: